Liquidity check and HLC requirements

 Description of the settlement process inclusive of the liquidity check (this description applies for CBL customers only):

-- Liquidity check (new check): Required financing facilities for all accounts belonging to the customer entities of the same group is checked against the settlement liquidity limit.
+- Liquidity check: Required financing facilities for all accounts belonging to the customer entities of the same group is checked against the settlement liquidity limit.
 This ensures that the two largest groups of customers remain at any point in time below the available settlement liquidity limit in order to comply with the cover 2 requirement.
-The settlement liquidity limit represents committed repo and FX swaps as well as other funding arrangements that CBL’s Treasury has built to monetise clients’ collateral.
+The settlement liquidity limit represents committed repo and FX swaps as well as other funding arrangements that CBL’s Treasury has built to monetise clients’ collateral;

-- In case all checks above are successful underlying instruction is settled.
+- If all checks above are successful underlying instruction is settled.

 All customers who want to use a financing facility have to sign the Credit Terms and Conditions (CTCs) in which they engage to bring a certain percentage of highly liquid collateral (HLC) as part of their overall collateral needed to secure their credit consumption.
 The percentage contribution for HLC is set at 15% but is subject to change.
 Any change would be communicated to customers via this web page.
 In order to ease the monitoring of the HLC CBL has put in place some specific tools: